rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-12-10-respeaker.md

 ## Home Assistant and Snips

-Both Home Assistant and Snips are designed to use [MQTT].
+Now that we know Snips is working, we can integrate it with Home Assistant.

+Snips uses [MQTT] by default, and Hass has optional MQTT integration.
 You can either:
 - [Have Hass use Snips' broker](https://www.home-assistant.io/integrations/snips#specifying-the-mqtt-broker)
     - The Hass documentation incorrectly says the Snips broker is running on port 9898.
 Currently the default is 1883, but consult `/etc/snips.toml`.
 - [Have Snips use Hass' broker](https://docs.snips.ai/articles/platform/platform-configuration#common-parameters-snips-common)

 Since we did everything from scratch, [Hass doesn't have a broker](https://www.home-assistant.io/docs/mqtt/broker/).
-So, we can just point Hass at the one that got installed with Snips.
-In `configuration.yml`:
+So, we should point Hass at the instance that got installed with Snips.
+In `configuration.yaml`:
 ```yml
 # Enable snips (VERY IMPORTANT)
 snips: